LilaRest/tulipe/docs/guide/configurations/networks.md

 - **`icon`** : the URL of the network's icon / logo
   - type: `String`
   - required: **false**
-  - role: used in Vuethers' components to represents the network.
+  - role: used in Tulipe' components to represents the network.
 <br/><br/>
 - **`currency`** : holds informations about the network's currency.
   - type: `Object`
   - required: **true**
-  - role: used in some Vuethers components and when adding a new chain to user's wallet
+  - role: used in some Tulipe components and when adding a new chain to user's wallet
   - properties :
     - **`name`** : the name of the coin
       - type: `String`